-Building a culture of accountability takes effort day in and day out to truly establish and it is also the responsibility of those in leadership positions to continual reinforce.
+Building accountability into your culture takes effort day in and day out to truly establish and it is also the responsibility of those in leadership positions to continual reinforce.

-It’s not enough to just build a culture of accountability.
+It’s not enough to just build accountability into your culture.
 You have to strengthen it and reinforce it every single day.
 This is about the small behaviors adding up to that broader culture.
 And the organization is going to behave in a manner based on what it sees punished or rewarded.
 If people see others covering things up or laying blame, and see those people getting ahead, and getting promoted even, then people are going to behave in a manner consistent with that.

 If, on the other hand, they see that people are stepping up and accepting responsibility, and those behaviors get rewarded, and when people take responsibility for problems and say they’ve made mistakes, that’s held up by management as great behavior, people will behave that way as well.